tinkerbell/tinkerbell-docs/docs/setup/equinix-metal-terraform.md

 A note on the Worker at this point.
 Ideally the worker should be kept from booting until the Provisioner is ready to serve it OSIE, but on Equinix Metal that probably doesn't happen.
-Now that the Worker's hardware data is registered with Tinkerbell, you should manually reboot the worker through the [Equinix Metal CLI](https://github.com/equinix/metal-cli/blob/main/docs/metal_device_reboot.md), [API](https://metal.equinix.com/developers/api/devices/#devices-performAction), or Equinix Metal console.
+Now that the Worker's hardware data is registered with Tinkerbell, you should manually reboot the worker through the [Equinix Metal CLI], [API], or Equinix Metal console.
 Remember to use the SOS console to check what the Worker is doing.

 ## Creating a Template

 Next, define the template for the workflow.
 The template sets out tasks for the Worker to preform sequentially.
-This template contains a single task with a single action, which is to perform ["hello-world"](../../workflows/hello-world-workflow/).
+This template contains a single task with a single action, which is to perform [hello-world].
 Just as in the hello-world example, the `hello-world` image doesn’t contain any instructions that the Worker will perform.
 It is just a placeholder in the template so a workflow can be created and pushed to the Worker.